 The questions of how nonhuman animals would perform on this task is quite interesting, and could provide valuable insight into human development, but that question is outside of the scope of the current paper.
 We do not know how an adult primate would perform at this task, but we do have some unpublished data with pigeons (who are known to be neophobic, rather than novelty seeking).
 Pigeons show a pattern of local optimization.
 They typically try two, maybe three options, pick the best of those options, and then exploit it almost exclusively for hundreds of trials across sessions spread over several days.
-But it is important to note that the task for pigeons was more directly rewarding and was appetitive in that they received a food reward after every choice.
-It would be interesting to see how an adult primate would perform on a version similar to what was run on humans.
+Exploration after the initial few trials is very rare.
+But, it is important to note that the task for pigeons was more directly rewarding and was appetitive in that they received a food reward after every choice.
+It would be very interesting to see how an adult primate would perform on a version similar to what was run on humans.
 The potential limitation that the reviewer notes, however, that children’s behavior may be different in this relatively abstract scenario than in a directly rewarding (e.g. immediate appetitive rewards) situation, is important to consider.
 We add discussion of this limitation, and the important of addressing this issue with future research, to the Discussion (pg.
 18-19).

 In addition, we clarify that children earned one sticker for each 180 candies collected (pg.
 8).